Laying Concrete for a Path, Patio, Driveway, or Other Projects

 Once your fully-mixed concrete is ready, you can begin pouring it within the formwork.
 When pouring you need to remember that laying concrete evenly is the most important thing.
 Spread and level the concrete using a tamping beam, which can be another piece of timber.
 Use a spade to remove excess concrete.

-After completing the pouring process your concrete is ready for finishing.
+After completing the pouring process, your concrete is ready for finishing.
 Laying concrete effectively requires proper finishing to make sure the surface is suitable for its intended use.
-After levelling your surface you may not require additional finishing, such as in the case of garden paths, concrete pads or individual slabs.
+After levelling your surfac,e you may not require additional finishing, such as in the case of garden paths, concrete pads or individual slabs.

 Using a tool called a float, similar to a trowel, you can get a float finish.
-Take the float and move it over the surface of the concrete after pouring and you can remove any marks and get a very smooth surface, this is suitable for patios or areas where additional tiling or decoration will take place.
+Take the float and move it over the surface of the concrete after pouring, and you can remove any marks and get a very smooth surface.
+This is suitable for patios or areas where additional tiling or decoration will take place.

 Make sure you keep pets and children away from the surface after laying concrete until the hardening process finishes.
 You have now successfully added laying concrete to your list of construction skills.
 We utilise these principles throughout many of our services, and we are happy to provide you with this knowledge.